krilor/wordpress-website-standards/README.md

 > The site **must** have a limit for failed login attempts.

 Multiple plugins provide this functionality, including [Wordfence](https://wordpress.org/plugins/wordfence/).

+### Login url

+> The site **should** not have the standard login url.

+Login url should be changed because it can stop unsophisticated attacks and also might limit the server load from such attack.
+Automated attacks might just head-on-over to the next site if `wp-login.php` returns a 404.

 WordPress functionality
 -----------------------